 As I have discussed in the Ceremonies section, smudging for protection and cleansing is an important part of native practices.
 So when seeing or encountering a bad sign, burn a smudge stick, and pray to the Creator for protection.

 Ok I am guessing you are expecting me to talk about a time when I encounter an owl and something bad happened to me?
 Wrong!
 My personal experience involves a tattoo.
 Yep, a tattoo of an owl on my back.
 Where am I going with this you ask?
-Well, as a white woman, I originally “bought” into the “owl is a sign of wisdom” meaning.
+Well, I originally “bought” into the “owl is a sign of wisdom” meaning.
 However, as I did more research, I learned about the native american owl symbol, i.e. symbol of bad news and evil.

 Remembering what Native people do in the presence of evil, I came up (with the help of my tattoo artist, as I really really cannot draw….) with an original, unique and meaningful tattoo.
 As you will see below, I combined the owl with smudging herbs.
 Therefore, the owl is sitting on braided dry sweetgrass which opens up into fresh sweetgrass and its flowers as well as sage leaves.
 My personal meaning for that tattoo is that although I might come across the presence of evil (and I have and will as it is part of this world), the medicine will protect me and keep me safe.